festim-dev/openmc2dolfinx/README.md

-# vtk2dolfinx
+# openmc2dolfinx
-A repository to handle the conversion of functions in vtk files to dolfinx functions
+A repository to handle the conversion of results in OpenMC vtk files to dolfinx functions